Out Yonder: Preservation

-“The surviving copy of this film has credits and titles in Dutch.
+"The surviving copy of this film has credits and titles in Dutch.
 None of the original, English-language components are known to exist.
 As part of the restoration process, new credits were created with a look approximate to the era.
-The available titles were re-translated from Dutch, with some liberties taken when word-for-word translations did not accurately convey the intended meaning.”
+The available titles were re-translated from Dutch, with some liberties taken when word-for-word translations did not accurately convey the intended meaning."

+Home media

+The film was released on DVD in 2016 as part of Silent Hall of Fame's Silent Gems Collection.

+In 2022, it was released on Blu-ray and DVD by Grapevine Video, with digital restoration and titles by Joseph Harvat, and a piano score composed and performed by David Drazin.